STONE SETTING INTRODUCTION

 Mineralogy - Moh’s Scale of Hardness an in depth look at precious and semi-precious stones.

-Findings/ connections - You will gain an understanding in how to attach clasps and connections or additional finer details such as making hinges and joining smaller components.
+Findings/ connections - You will gain an understanding in how to attach clasps and connections or additional finer details such as joining smaller components.

-Stone Setting - Make your own setting tools for bezel setting, flush setting and tube setting
+Stone Setting - Make your own setting tools, seat stones using a micromotor and burrs, professionally finished bezel setting, flush setting and tube setting

 Confidence - Feel more confident designing jewellery that includes stones.